 Achieving Lactic Acid Fermentation

-For the purpose of this article we are looking most closely at lactic acid fermentation.
-This form of fruit fermentation is of interest to many who are familiar with lacto-fermented vegetables like sauerkraut and all of their health benefits.
+Lactic acid fermentation is of interest to many who are familiar with lacto-fermented vegetables like sauerkraut and all of their health benefits.

-Lacto-fermented fruit jams and chutneys can be achieved in much the same way as the lacto-fermented vegetables we are used to dealing with, you simply need to keep a few things in mind...
+Lacto-fermented fruit jams and chutneys can be achieved in much the same way as the lacto-fermented vegetables we are used to.
+You simply need to keep a few things in mind:

 So, don’t be too intimidated by the challenge of fermenting fruit.
 Give it a shot, have fun with it, and keep in mind a few of the considerations above when delving into fruit fermentation.